luanmdang/swiftly/README.md

 I loved using AI dictation to work 4x faster... but the problem was that I sucked at speaking outloud, and was much better at typing out my thoughts!

-So I made Swiftly so that I can talk freely and still have nicely structured, professional, and well-thought-out sentences that still keeps my tone and meaning first.
+Swiftly focuses more on structuring the output of what you're saying so that it's well thought out, while still keeping the tone and meaning of what you intended.

 ---